• Skip to main content

 Determining the Dimensions of Your Stove Top

 Measure the length and width of your stove top carefully.
-Add a small overhang (about 1/2 inch on each side) for easier handling.
-Double-check your measurements to ensure a snug fit without being too tight.
+Add a small overhang, about half an inch on each side, for easier handling.
+Double-check your measurements before cutting anything.
+A snug fit that isn’t too tight makes the biggest difference in how the finished cover looks and functions.

 Choosing the Right Type of Wood